Primary Practice Areas

 Casey prides herself on being a creative problem solver and refuses to take a one size fits all approach to her cases.
 She spends time with her clients getting to know the facts of their cases intimately so she can help them brainstorm possible solutions to the problem that brought them to her.
 Particularly in matters involving families, Casey believes that working together to come up with a solution that addresses the needs and concerns of all involved to the best extent possible is almost always preferable to litigation, which can do irreparable damage to relationships.
 That being said, Casey has extensive litigation experience and, in the event that settlement is not an option, she is willing and able to zealously litigate on behalf of her clients.

 Casey focuses her practice in all areas of adoption law.
-She has experience representing birth and adoptive parents in private adoptions, voluntary agency adoptions, foster care adoptions and step/second parent adoptions.
+She has experience representing birth and adoptive parents in private adoptions, voluntary agency adoptions, foster care adoptions, and step/second parent adoptions.
 Casey also has experience representing adoption agencies and handling adoption subsidy fair hearings.
 Casey also practices in the related area of assisted reproductive technology law (egg/sperm/embryo donation and surrogacy/gestational carrier agreements) and kinship guardianship (KinGAP).
-Casey also practices in the areas of not-for-profit/for-profit/religious corporation formation and operations, estate planning and trusts, probate, real estate, landlord/tenant, employment law, education law and name changes.
+Casey also practices in the areas of estate planning and trusts, probate/estate administration, residential real estate, name changes, and not-for-profit/for-profit/religious corporation formation and operations.

 Casey regularly practices in the Capital District and surrounding counties, including Albany, Rensselaer, Schenectady, Saratoga, Columbia, and Schoharie.
 Casey also routinely travels as far north as Plattsburgh, as far south as Kingston, and as far west as Syracuse to represent birth and adoptive parents in adoptions.
 Casey is also admitted in Vermont where she practices exclusively in adoption and assisted reproductive technology law.